FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 to denote all corresponding Trial Result instances.

-While implementations SHOULD NOT include additional attributes with independent values, they MAY include derived quantities.
+While implementations SHOULD NOT include additional attributes with independent values,
+{::comment}

+    [MB170]: Can we include a short sentence to explain the risk if not followed?

+    [VP171]: Now I think even SHOULD NOT is too strong.
+Either way, reformulate.

+{:/comment}
+they MAY include derived quantities.

 ## Goal Terms